brycewray/eleventy_solo/src/posts/2020/08/transformed.md

 I say "new look" because, back in June, I'd spent the better part of a Sunday playing with Cloudinary's free tier and trying out various *transformations* (re-sizings, format changes, *etc*.)---but deciding against it after running into some (self-imposed, as in [PEBKAC](https://www.computerhope.com/jargon/p/pebkac.htm)) difficulties in early tests.

-Apart from those difficulties, one overarching concern I had about Cloudinary was whether I'd be able to stay within its free tier, given my large and growing supply of site images and the fact that *each* transformation of *each* image would be counted against the monthly 25-*credit* limit.
+Apart from those experiences, one overarching concern I had about Cloudinary was whether I'd be able to stay within its free tier, given my large and growing supply of site images and the fact that *each* transformation of *each* image would be counted against the monthly 25-*credit* limit.
 I knew each transformation was only a tiny fraction of that limit and so the math didn't indicate I'd really have a problem, but my fear-of-the-unknown reaction remained.

 Fortunately, I got over it after viewing the Cloudinary tutorial video, "[Understanding Cloudinary's Transformation Quotas](https://www.youtube.com/watch?v=kkAk_5jQPFE)," which explains the whole thing quite well.
 And, indeed, once I tried again and spent a few *more* hours testing, I realized that my site's needs would easily fit within the Cloudinary free tier.